devpavth/GitHub-Repositories-Website/README.md

 2. Open in Code Editor: Open the project folder in your preferred code editor.
 If you don't have a code editor, you can download and install Visual Studio Code or Atom.
 3. Run in Browser: Open the index.html file in your web browser.
 4. Explore the Website: Once the web page is open, you can explore the GitHub Repositories Listing Page with the provided functionality.

+**Assumptions**
+During the development of this project, certain assumptions were made to streamline the implementation.
+It's important to be aware of these assumptions to understand the context of the application.
+**Assumption 1: GitHub API Availability**
+- It is assumed that the GitHub API used for fetching repositories will be available and operational during the usage of this application.
+In the event of GitHub API downtime or changes, the application's functionality may be affected.
+**Assumption 2: Stable Internet Connection**
+- The application assumes that the user has a stable internet connection to make API calls to GitHub.
+Unstable or no internet connectivity may result in issues with fetching repository data.